AaronBertrand/ParamParser/README.md

 - To run, in any PS session, `cd` to the repository folder, then:
   - `Import-Module ./ParamParser.psm1`
     - If testing local changes, add `-Force` to overwrite
+  - **For input:**
-  - For a raw script:
+    - To pass in a raw script:
       - `Get-ParsedParams -Script "CREATE PROCEDURE dbo.foo @bar int = 1 AS PRINT 1;"`
-  - For one or more files:
+    - To pull from one or more files:
       - `Get-ParsedParams -File "./dirDemo/dir1/sample1.sql"`
       - `Get-ParsedParams -File "./dirDemo/dir1/sample1.sql", "./dirDemo/dir2/sample2.sql"`
-  - For one or more folders:
+    - To pull from one or more directories:
       - `Get-ParsedParams -Directory "./dirDemo/"`
       - `Get-ParsedParams -Directory "./dirDemo/dir1/", "./dirDemo/dir2/"`
-  - For SQL Server:
+    - To pull from one or more SQL Server databases:
       - Using current Windows Auth credentials:
         - `Get-ParsedParams -ServerInstance "server\instance" -Database "db" -AuthenticationMode "Windows"`
         - `Get-ParsedParams -ServerInstance "server\instance" -Database "db"` (Windows is the default)
-    - To pass in a SecureString SQL Auth password (assuming you'd get securestring from another source):
+      - To pass in a SecureString SQL Authentication password (assuming you'd get SecureString from another source):
         - `$password = "password" | ConvertTo-SecureString -AsPlainText -Force`
-      - `Get-ParsedParams -ServerInstance "server" -Database "db" -AuthenticationMode "SQL" -Username "username" -SecurePassword $password`
+        - `Get-ParsedParams -ServerInstance "server" -Database "db" -AuthenticationMode "SQL" -SQLAuthUsername "username" -SecurePassword $password`
-    - To pass in a plaintext SQL Auth password:
+      - To pass in a plaintext SQL Authentication password:
-      - `Get-ParsedParams -ServerInstance "server" -Database "db" -AuthenticationMode "SQL" -Username "username" -InsecurePassword "password"`
+        - `Get-ParsedParams -ServerInstance "server" -Database "db" -AuthenticationMode "SQL" -SQLAuthUsername "username" -InsecurePassword "password"`
       - For multiple instances or databases (usually you won't provide multiple of both at the same time):
         - `Get-ParsedParams -ServerInstance "server1","server2" -Database "db"`
         - `Get-ParsedParams -ServerInstance "server" -Database "db1","db2"`
+  - **For output:**
+    - To get the output in `Out-GridView`:
+      - `Get-ParsedParams -File "./dirDemo/dir1/sample1.sql" -GridView`
+    - To get the output only in the console:
+      - `Get-ParsedParams -File "./dirDemo/dir1/sample1.sql" -Console`
+    - To also log the output to a database, run `.\database\DatabaseSupportObjects.sql` somewhere, and then:
+      - `Get-ParsedParams -File "./dirDemo/dir1/sample1.sql" -LogToDatabase -LogToDBServerInstance "server" -LogToDBDatabase "database"`
+      - this assumes you can write using current Windows Authentication credentials
+    - If you don't specify `-GridView` or `-LogToDatabase`, you get `-Console`
-- For unit testing, install Pester
+  - **For unit testing**, install Pester:
     - `Install-Module Pester`
     - This will allow you to execute unit tests for validation during development efforts
     - Execute tests: `Invoke-Pester -Path ./tests/*`

 ### What does it do

-For now, it just outputs a `PSCustomObject` to the console using `Write-Output` and `Select-Object` (logging to a database has been commented out until I figure out how to better automate that).
+For now, it just outputs a `PSCustomObject` to the console using `Write-Output`, but you can optionally (a) output to `Out-GridView` and/or (b) log to a database.

 I showed abbreviated samples above, but the elements in the `Write-Output` display are: